lucendio/lecture-devops-infos/content/assignments/deliverables/project-implementation.md

 * making the deliverable comprehensive means, one must be able to reproduce the entire setup solely by having the repositories content available, so that at the end the entire setup is functional as intended
-* it's not necessary to implement any exporter logic into the application code in order to get some monitoring working; there are other aspects of your infrastructure to collect metrics on
+* it's not necessary to implement any exporter logic into the application code in order to get some monitoring working; there are other components of your infrastructure to collect metrics from, if the chosen *application* does not expose any